 Double Wishbone vs. Torsion Beam – Working Mechanism

 The distinct working mechanism holds the concrete difference between double and torsion, even though both are considered independent suspensions.
-So, let’s see how they actually work.
+So, let’s see how they work.

 Double Wishbone